PaoloEstorm/Arpmini/README.md

 # Arpmini+

-Arpmini+ is a compact MIDI device, offering advanced functionality as an arpeggiator, notes/drum sequencer and note recorder, designed to control external MIDI instruments.
+Arpmini+ is a compact MIDI device, offering advanced functionality as an arpeggiator, notes/drum sequencer and recorder, designed to control external MIDI instruments.
 By connecting multiple Arpmini+ devices in daisy chain, you can expand its capabilities and control, creating a larger and more versatile system for live performance or music production.

 ![IMG_6585](https://github.com/user-attachments/assets/60bd7ffc-d121-4a0a-b854-e3a48006ef9f)